 If the landlord does not draw up and agree an inventory, you can draw up one as soon as you move into the accommodation, take photographs if you can and get it witnessed (signed and dated) by an independent witness, that is, someone who is not a relative or close friend.

 If you have an iPhone Shelter Scotland have created a free App called Housemate which could help you to create a digital record of the condition of the property and its contents.
 It can be found on the Shelter Scotland website at http://scotland.shelter.org.uk.

 If accommodation is let furnished, private landlords have a legal duty to provide furniture of a certain standard.
 They must ensure that the furniture is safe and is capable of being used for the purpose for which it was designed.
 This does not apply to landlords of agricultural tenancies, crofting tenancies or tenancies of mobile homes.
 If your landlord has a duty to provide safe, usable furniture and does not do so, despite having been told about any problems, you can complain to the Private Rented Housing Panel.

-For information about the Private Rented Housing Panel, see Scottish Government guide to resolving disputes relating to repairs for private tenants / landlords.
+- More about the Scottish Government guide to resolving disputes relating to repairs for private tenants